- Eric Berry

 49:13 – Panel: “Paul is nice so Lucky is nice!”

 49:19 – Guest: Everyone is super kind.
 It had to be short and simple.
 We in the dev community are very lucky – usually great pay/benefits and more w/o a college degree.
-What other fields can you do that?!
+What another field can you do that?!

 51:00 – Panel: Great message and you need to push that!